wehs7661/ensemble_md/docs/theory.rst

 In greater detail, this scheme can be decomposed into the following steps:

   - **Step 1**: Identify the list of swappable pairs.
-  - **Step 2**: Randomly draw a pair from the swappable.
+  - **Step 2**: Randomly draw a pair from the list of swappable pairs.
   - **Step 3**: Update the list of swappable pairs by removing pair(s) involving replicas drawn in Step 2.
   - **Step 4**: Repeat Step 2 and 3 until the list of swappable pairs is empty.
   - **Step 5**: For each of the pairs drawn in Step 2, calculate the accpetance ratio (using the specified acceptance scheme) to decide whether the coordinates of the pair of replicas should be swapped.

-That is
+Note that in this method,

+  - No replicas should be involved in more than one proposed swap.
+  - Given :math:`N` alchemical intermediate states in total, one can at most perform :math:`\lfloor N \rfloor` swaps.

+.. _doc_multiple_swaps:

 2.1.4.
 Multiple swaps
 ~~~~~~~~~~~~~~~~~~~~~